 Minimizing waste, however, is a challenging beast, especially with all the things that threaten a developer's ability to focus on the goal(s) at-hand.

-Over the past years, much ink has been spilled on the topic of the 'developer flow state', and the damage distractions cause on a developer's ability to work effecively.
+Over the past years, much ink has been spilled on the topic of the 'developer flow state', and the damage distractions cause on a developer's ability to work effectively.
 As an engineering manager, it is hard not to be conscious of this; I spend much time and thought on ensuring my team members are able to find and stay in flow, and feel great shame when I find us falling short.
+I am very often interrogating the extent to which I am helping or hurting in this regard by my actions (or inactions).

-This led me to think: when am I in flow?
+This line of thought led me to question: when am I in flow?
 What does it mean for me, as a manager and leader, to be able to achieve a flow state, and what am I doing when I am in that state?
-Should I desire & fight for this for myself, the way I do for my team members?
+Should I desire & fight to have this for myself, the way I do for my team members?

 It's easy to brainstorm the times I'm decidedly not in flow: